 10 Reasons to Garden Up Instead of Out in the Home Landscape

-1. One of the biggest advantages of vertical gardening is getting a lot more productivity in a lot less space.
+1. Get a lot more productivity in a lot less space.

 The long slicing cucumbers (Suhyo Long, our favorite Japanese slicer and Telegraph Improved European, a new cold-tolerant variety I'm trying this year) live up against wooden lattice.
 I train them up the lattice and tie them up with strips of old sweatpants.
 Eventually their tendrils help them cling on their own.
 I let the pickling varieties roam free on the ground, but trellising helps the long fruit of the slicers grow straighter and gives them a more compact footprint.
 With a sturdy post driver in hand, you can drive a post in with just a few quick slams.

-Most shell peas (except the Tall Telephone/Alderman variety) get a three foot tall fence with supports every two to three feet.
+Most shell peas get a three foot tall fence with supports every two to three feet.
 Much wider spacing on the supports and the first good wind storm with the fencing laden with plants and wham!
 Over it goes.

 Pole beans and tall peas (Sugarsnap and Alderman) get trellis netting supported every five feet by six foot tall metal fence posts.
 A wooden cross piece on top reduces sagging as the season goes on.
-I can skip this step with the peas, but the pole beans really need the cross support.
 The trellis netting is tied to the cross support.
 See “How to Grow Lots of Pole Beans for Easy Picking and Preserving” for more detailed information on our bean trellis setup.

 2. Vertical gardening creates better air flow, which generally mean less disease, especially fungal problems.